christopherbate/DLFS/Readme.md

 3. Excellent logging and monitoring for production

 The goal is to provide all of the above in a compact library for computer vision models, focusing on fast turn-around between data collection, labeling, training, inference, back to labeling.
 It will provide serialized formats for streaming predictions and labels to/from an system during training for effective real-time training.
 To do this, we leverage CuDNN for nearly all primitives within the deep learning engine, resulting in a simple, highly performant, readable and maintainable code base.

 Unlike general deep learning frameworks such as PyTorch and Tensorflow, this library is completely biased towards vision systems.
-There are only a small set of operations which are implemented (e.g. convolution), but they are finely tuned for speed and the latest features (e.g. mixed-precision training) and research.
+There are only a small set of operations which are implemented (e.g.convolution), but they are finely tuned for speed and the latest features (e.g.mixed-precision training) and research.
 There will b e basic primitives for bounding box operations for dense anchor-based systems as well as post-processing functions such as Non-Max Suppression.

 Futhermore, we assume all input data is in the form of images which will be turned into 3-channel tensors.
 There is no notion of general n-d tensor operations like in Tensorflow, PyTorch and Numpy.
 There is no support for general slicing of arrays either.
 Nevertheless, a great deal of interesting models and research questions can be tackled within this framework, all within a simple system that can take the model into "production" environments.